shrutiagarwal-12/shrutiagarwal-12.github.io/README.md

-# sagarw12.github.io
+# Shruti's Project Journal
-Developing an understanding of widely used DQMC algorithm to solve numerical many-body physics.
+Developing an understanding of the widely used DQMC algorithm to solve numerical many-body physics.